MinoUni/adbazaar/README.md

 Here is the front-end part of our project: <b>https://github.com/toryrory/adbazaar-frontend </b>

-## 3. How to start project locally
+## 3. How to start a project locally

 ### 3.1 Prerequisites